Project-Owl/dms-lite/README.md

 ## How To Install
 The PaPi and DMS LITE both need some setup before you can start seeing your data.
 To turn the Raspberry Pi into the PaPi, you will need to install multiple modules.

-NOTE: *You need an Internet Connection to install the packages and the DMS LITE application.
-After the Raspberry Pi is turned into an Access Point it doesn't have WiFi capabilities anymore and you will need a LAN connection for final setup.*

 ## Script Install
 Both Raspbian images have Python 2 preinstalled but Raspbian Lite does not have python 3 preinstalled.
 But you will need to set you Pi to use python 3 as default.